Excavations at Aixonidai Halai (Voula Field School)

 Please keep in mind that excavation work is physically demanding and requires a total commitment of time and energy.
 Students will be expected to devote ten full days to the excavation, and to attend lectures on the history of the ancient municipality of Aixonidai Halai, on what has been learned from previous excavations, and on fieldwork methodology.
 They will also devote four days on lab-work, dealing primarily with the study and interpretation of the material cultural through artifact processing and cataloging as well as artifact restoration and preservation.

 Field work will start at 8:00 a.m. and end at 2:00 p.m., with a brief break at around 11:00 a.m.
-The Voula project will keep to the same excavation schedule each weekday, Tuesday, January 10 to Friday, January 20.
+The Voula project will keep to the same excavation schedule each weekday.
 Some weekend days may also be used to make up for lost excavation days due to bad weather.
 Each day you are at the excavation, you are advised to have with you a bottle of water and a substantial snack.
 There will be ten classroom meetings during the first two weeks of the program in the late afternoon, 4:00 to 6:00 p.m. at the Academic Center.
 The third week will be devoted to lab work and workshops.
 Weekends will be free in general, unless a weekend day is utilized to make up for lost excavation days due to bad weather.

 Housing, Meals, and Ground Transportation

 Students will be residing in CYA student apartments.
-Apartments will be available from 9:00 a.m.
-Monday, January 9, to 12:00 noon Saturday, January 28.
+Apartments will be available from 9:00 a.m. on Wednesday, January 3, to 12:00 noon on Wednesday, January 24.
 Sheets, blankets, towels, pillows and pillowcases will be provided.
 Transportation to and from the excavation site by minibus is included in the fees.
-Please note that no meals will be provided,
+Please note that no meals will be provided.

 For More Information